wycomco/autopgk-recipes/README.md

 wycomco Recipes for use with AutoPkg (https://github.com/autopkg/autopkg)

 Main target is to support wycomco's naming convention for munki repositories.
-Furthermore we are translating the munki relevant information to display German descriptions for our user base.
+Furthermore we are translating the munki relevant information to display German descriptions for our user base and include an unattended_uninstall key where missing.

 munki naming conventions
 ------------------------